mute-key/arkos-es-art-book-next-4x3/README.md

 I added and modified few things here and there. some of the changes are as follow;

-* Added new transparent layer in system-multi view for better contrast and option to select the contrast ratio in `Theme Configuration -> Overlay Transparency`.
+* Added new transparent layer in system-multi view for better contrast and option to select the contrast ratio in `Theme Configuration -> Overlay Transparency`;
     - Medium (default)
     - Light
     - Very Light